Skip to content

 UF2 Firmware

-SparkFun MicroPython Beta 04
+SparkFun MicroPython Beta Releases

-Once downloaded, put the Thing Plus - RP2350 into UF2 bootloader mode and open the location the board appeared as a USB storage device (it should appear as "RP2350").
+Simply download the latest release and then put the Thing Plus - RP2350 into UF2 bootloader mode and open the location the board appeared as a USB storage device (it should appear as "RP2350").
 Next, simply drag and drop the UF2 file into the RP2350 folder and the board should reboot.
 After the board reboots, open up your preferred MicroPython IDE (or command line interface) and you can start interacting with your Thing Plus.
 Read on to the MicroPython examples section for a few quick examples to make sure everything is working properly.

 CircuitPython Setup